UKHomeOffice/modern-slavery/README.md

 $ npm run test:docker-acceptance
 ```

+#### Running acceptance tests as part of Drone CI  <a name="running-acceptance-tests-as-part-of-drone-ci"></a>

+We use [Drone CI](#https://drone.io/) for our continious integration testing.
+For each Push and Pull Request to the Github repository we run our acceptance tests using a docker image with docker-compose pre-installed.
+The configuration can be found within the `drone.yml` file

-#### Acceptance test scripts
+### Acceptance test scripts   <a name="acceptance-test-scripts"></a>
 Acceptance scripts
 - test:docker-acceptance
 - test:local-acceptance
 - test:local-acceptance-demo

+The location of the user pathway tests are in the directory: `/modern-slavery/acceptance-test/user-pathways/`

-The test scripts utilise the environment variables `BROWSER_TYPE` & `BROWSER_DEMO` to determine what the file `/modern-slavery/acceptance-test/user-pathways/upload-file/upload-file.test.js` uses as its browser and whether the browser runs slower for demonstration purposes.
+The test scripts utilise the environment variables `BROWSER_TYPE` & `BROWSER_DEMO` to determine what the test files within the directory `/modern-slavery/acceptance-test/user-pathways/` uses as its browser and whether the browser runs slower for demonstration purposes.

 `BROWSER_TYPE` can be left blank or set to `local` for local machine browser testing.
 This variable can be set to `remote` for remote browser testing

 `BROWSER_DEMO`can be left blank so the tests run at normal speed or can be set so the test runs at a slower speed.

+#### Uploading files   <a name="uploading-files"></a>

-These acceptance scripts currently test 1 aspect of the upload functionality; a single file upload.
+The acceptance script `/modern-slavery/acceptance-test/user-pathways/upload-file/upload-file.test.js` currently tests 1 aspect of the upload functionality; a single file upload.
 This will be expanded in future to test other functionalities of the application.

-The test uses the file `/modern-slavery/acceptance-test/user-pathways/upload-file/images/test.png` to complete the upload action on behalf of the user.
+This test suite uses the file `/modern-slavery/acceptance-test/user-pathways/upload-file/images/test.png` to complete the upload action on behalf of the user for local browser acceptance tests.
+The file `/modern-slavery/browsers/chrome/test.png` is used for remote browser acceptance tests

-The location of the user pathway tests are currently be in the directory: `/modern-slavery/acceptance-test/user-pathways/`